-Doors provide a way to enter into a house.
+Finally, a building must have an entrance.
 Jesus is not only the cornerstone of God's house, He is also the door.
-The way into God's Kingdom is by believing and obeying Jesus.
-Jesus said in John 10:9,
+The way into God's Kingdom is through belief in Jesus Christ and obedience to His commands.
+Jesus said in John 10:9.